Influenza Prevention and Policy

 As a primarily residential institution it will normally be impossible for the University’s students to self-quarantine themselves in a University residence hall.
 As a result, under most circumstances students or employees who are diagnosed with the flu or are very ill are sent home for seven calendar days (the length of time of infectiousness for a person infected with the influenza virus).

-Students and employees who are shown to be fever free for a period of twenty-four hours (without fever reducing medication) may be permitted to return to the University after five days if they present to Health Services (students) or Human Resources Department (employees) documentation from their personal physician that they have been cleared to return to class or work.
+Students and employees who are shown to be fever free for a period of 24 hours (without fever reducing medication) may be permitted to return to the University after five days if they present to Health Services (students) or Human Resources Department (employees) documentation from their personal physician that they have been cleared to return to class or work.

 Reduce Your Chances of Getting the Flu